pingidentity/pingidentity-devops-getting-started/docs/deployK8sPD-clusters.md

 ### VPC Peered K8s Clusters

 These example should be possible in most kubernetes providers as long as you can:

-- give external dns names to clusterIP services
+* give external dns names to clusterIP services
-- have replication and ldaps ports peered (open) between clusters
+* have replication and ldaps ports peered (open) between clusters

-Consider the [eks peering config](./deployK8s-AWS.md) example if you want to test this.
+Consider the [EKS Peering Config](./deployK8s-AWS.md) example if you want to test this.

 #### Using External DNS Names

 ![pd-multi-dns-diagrams](images/pd-multi-dns-diagram.png)

 `20-kubernetes/09-multi-k8s-pingdirectory/03-multi-cluster-dns`
-This example uses [headless services](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) instead of regular clusterIp services.
+This example uses [Headless Services](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) instead of regular clusterIp services.
 This is necessary in a VPC peered environment because typically the route-tables and ip ranges you've peered correspond to container ip addresses, not service addresses.
 If you were to use clusterIp addresses, the instances may, unexpectedly, not have network connectivity to each other.
 The headless services use externalDNS to dynamically add records to the DNS provider (example, Route53)

 This example likely requires some more care, you'll want to sift through the yamls to understand what is going on.